lmcarreiro/vscode-smart-column-indenter/README.md

 This extension adds support for indenting code into columns, to make your code more beautiful, readable, clear and with fewer lines of code.

-**This extensions is not finished yet.
-Please, wait for the first release (version 1.0.0) to rate or write a review.
-I only published it because it's my first one and I had to learn how to publish it.**

 The work is in progress at the github repository: https://github.com/lmcarreiro/smart-column-indenter

 ## Features